The ABC's of skiing and snowboarding!

 We start with downhill skiing.
 After a one-year trial period, we sit down with participating schools to examine the possibility of adding other disciplines.

-What commitments does a school board have to make to participate in this program?
+What commitments does a school service centre have to make to participate in this program?

 A minimum of 300 introductory lessons per batch of equipment must be given each year.
 Three to fours schools usually participate in order to reach this number.
 Each school gets to use the equipment for a period of up to two weeks.
 It’s a five-year fixed agreement.